 Be Careful About High MERV Ratings

-Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that prevents ALL contaminants and all the air from coming inside your Albany home.
+Think about it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that prevents ALL contaminants and all the air from coming inside your Albany home.
 That's all-out air filtration, but would also be like living in a box.

-Filtration has changed considerably over the past few years.
+Filtration has changed greatly over the past few years.
 Initially, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 Today it’s a whole new ballgame.
 Albany area homeowners expect their air filter to save loved ones from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!